Thaumasia quadrangle: Craters

 Studies on the earth have documented that cracks are produced and that secondary minerals veins are deposited in the cracks.
 Images from satellites orbiting Mars have detected cracks near impact craters.
 Great amounts of heat are produced during impacts.
 The area around a large impact may take hundreds of thousands of years to cool.

 Many craters once contained lakes.
 Because some crater floors show deltas, we know that water had to be present for some time.
 Dozens of deltas have been spotted on Mars.
 Deltas form when sediment is washed in from a stream entering a quiet body of water.
 It takes a bit of time to form a delta, so the presence of a delta is exciting; it means water was there for a time, maybe for many years.
 Primitive organisms may have developed in such lakes; hence, some craters may be prime targets for the search for evidence of life on the Red Planet.

 Channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.